amoradi/amoradi.github.io/_notes/words.md

 - of or relating to parochial schools or the education they provide.
 - very limited or narrow in scope or outlook; provincial: parochial views; a parochial mentality.

+The fundamentalist had a parochial view of religon.
+---
 **anodyne** [an-uh-dahyn]
 - noun
 - a medicine that relieves or allays pain.